 Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

 Of course you’ve heard these verses, right?
 Or have you?
-Last March, Barna Group conducted a study of the U.S. Church’s ideas about missions, social justice, Bible translation and other aspects of spreading the gospel around the world.
-When asked if they had “heard of the Great Commission,” about half of U.S. churchgoers (51 percent) responded that they hadn’t.
+In March 2017, Barna Group conducted a study of the U.S. Church’s ideas about missions, social justice, Bible translation, and other aspects of spreading the gospel around the world.
+When asked if they had “heard of the Great Commission,” about half of U.S. churchgoers (51 percent) responded they hadn’t.

 Barna’s research begs the question: How can we carry out the greatest task Jesus has given us if we don’t even know what it is?

 Let’s look a little closer at what Jesus was asking his disciples (and us) to do.

 The message Christians are commanded to carry to the ends of the earth is called the “gospel.”
 What is the gospel?
 If Barna had asked this question, the numbers might have been even lower.
 And we can’t really ask people to choose it from a list of verses, because the message of the gospel runs throughout the Bible.

 We’re all supposed to be sharing the gospel, but many Christians aren’t, because they aren’t sure what it is.